lcfolkes/Unacast/README.md

 # Unacast
-Work sample for summer intership at Unacast
+Work sample for summer intership at Unacast.
+All questions are solved using Standard SQL in Google BigQuery.